Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

  G. Set Build Configuration Symbols: Debug: SUPERUSER, Release: RELEASE

  Caveats...
  .
-If you are new to MS VS, see notes at the end of this document .
+If you are new to MS VS, see the notes at the end of this document .
 C# Bug: A DataGridView column called "Name" will instead apply to Form .
 VS Gotcha: See comments at end of MainScreen.Reconciler/Support.cs

 Terminology...
- - NewEntryRow refers to the "Insert Entry" row in the checkbook register
+ - New-Entry-Row refers to the "Insert Entry" row in the checkbook register
  - Debit v Credit (Payment v Deposit) - amounts are stored as signed values
  - Admin mode vs Standard/ProCPA vs SuperUser levels are Different Things
  - Cleared == Reconciled == Archived (transaction locked unless admin mode)